ChatGPT-maker OpenAI signs deal with AP to license news stories

 OpenAI and other technology companies must ingest large troves of written works, such as books, news articles and social media chatter, to improve their AI systems known as large language models.
 Last year's release of ChatGPT has sparked a boom in "generative AI" products that can create new passages of text, images and other media.

-The tools have raised concerns about their propensity to spout falsehoods that are hard to notice because of the system's strong command of grammar and human language.
+The tools have raised concerns about their propensity to spout falsehoods that are hard to notice because of the system's strong command of the grammar of human languages.
 They also have raised questions about to what extent news organizations and others whose writing, artwork, music or other work was used to "train" the AI models should be compensated.

+On Thursday, the U.S. Federal Trade Commission opened an investigation into OpenAI and whether it violated consumer protection laws by scraping public data and publishing false information through its chatbot, according to reports in the Washington Post and the New York Times.
+The FTC did not immediately reply to a request for comment.

 Along with news organizations, book authors have sought compensation for their works being used to train AI systems.
 More than 4,000 writers --- among them Nora Roberts, Margaret Atwood, Louise Erdrich and Jodi Picoult — signed a letter late last month to the CEOs of OpenAI, Google, Microsoft, Meta and other AI developers accusing them of exploitative practices in building chatbots that "mimic and regurgitate" their language, style and ideas.
 Some novelists and the comedian Sarah Silverman have also sued OpenAI for copyright infringement.